Themefic-Team/beaf-before-and-after-gallery/readme.txt

 ### Pro Features

-There is also a pro version of this plugin.
 You will get more features and advantages on the pro version.
 Here are few feature of the Pro Version:

+* 8 Preview Styles
+* Filterable Before – After Gallery
+* Single Image Slider
+* Titles, Description & Read More Button on Single Image BEAF, Gallery and Filterable Gallery
+* Custom Width – Height – Alignment
+* Auto Slider
+* On Scroll Slider
+* Change Read More text
+* Disable slider handle

-* All Free Features
+= All Free Features =
+The Pro version includes all the features of the Free version (as described above).
+Plus:

+= 8 Preview Styles =

-* **<a href="https://themefic.com/plugins/beaf/pro/#preview-styles">Additional layout</a>:** The Pro version includes 7 Additional Awesome looking Preview Styles.
+The Pro version includes 8 Additional Awesome looking Preview Styles. <a href="https://themefic.com/plugins/beaf/pro/#preview-styles">Click here</a> for a quick preview.

-* **<a href="https://themefic.com/plugins/beaf/pro/#filter-gallery">Filterable Before - After Gallery</a>:** Create 2 Columns, 3 Columns and 4 Columns Filterable Before After Gallery in WordPress with BEAF Pro.
+= Filterable Before - After Gallery =

+Create 2 Columns, 3 Columns and 4 Columns Filterable Before After Gallery in WordPress with BEAF Pro.
 You can add as many 2-3-4 columns galleries as you want.
 The galleries can be combination of all the above mentioned Preview Styles & Single Image Styles.
-The color and padding of the filters can be edited from the options panel.
+The color and padding of the filters can be edited from the options panel. <a href="https://themefic.com/plugins/beaf/pro/#filter-gallery">Click here</a> for a quick preview.

+= Single Image Slider =
-* **<a href="https://themefic.com/plugins/beaf/pro/#single-image">Single Image Slider</a>:** You can make slider using a single image.

-* **Single Image Slider Effects:** The Single image has filter effects like <a href="https://live.themefic.com/beaf/pro/before-after-with-single-image/#grayscale">Grayscale</a>, <a href="https://live.themefic.com/beaf/pro/before-after-with-single-image/#blur">Blur</a>, <a href="https://live.themefic.com/beaf/pro/before-after-with-single-image/#saturate">Saturate</a>, <a href="https://live.themefic.com/beaf/pro/before-after-with-single-image/#sepia">Sepia</a> etc. The filter can be added on Before or After image.
+Create Before After slider using a single image.
+The Single image has filter effects like <a href="https://live.themefic.com/beaf/pro/before-after-with-single-image/#grayscale">Grayscale</a>, <a href="https://live.themefic.com/beaf/pro/before-after-with-single-image/#blur">Blur</a>, <a href="https://live.themefic.com/beaf/pro/before-after-with-single-image/#saturate">Saturate</a>, <a href="https://live.themefic.com/beaf/pro/before-after-with-single-image/#sepia">Sepia</a> etc. The filter can be added on Before or After image.

-* **Titles, Description & Read More Button on Single Image BEAF, Gallery and Filterable Gallery:** You can add Title, Description & Read More button on <a href="https://live.themefic.com/beaf/pro/single-image-beaf-with-tdr">Single Image Slider</a>, <a href="https://live.themefic.com/beaf/pro/gallery-with-tdr/">Normal Gallery</a> and <a href="https://live.themefic.com/beaf/pro/filter-gallery-with-tdr/">Filterable Gallery</a>.
+= Titles, Description & Read More Button on Single Image BEAF, Gallery and Filterable Gallery =

+You can add Title, Description & Read More button on <a href="https://live.themefic.com/beaf/pro/single-image-beaf-with-tdr">Single Image Slider</a>, <a href="https://live.themefic.com/beaf/pro/gallery-with-tdr/">Normal Gallery</a> and <a href="https://live.themefic.com/beaf/pro/filter-gallery-with-tdr/">Filterable Gallery</a>.

-* **Custom Width - Height - Alignment:** Setup Custom Width - Height - Alignment for each slider.
+= Custom Width - Height - Alignment =

+Setup Custom Width - Height - Alignment for each slider. <a href="https://themefic.com/plugins/beaf/pro/#common">Click here</a> for a quick preview.

+= Auto Slider =

-* **Auto Slider:** Slider will slide automatically.
+Slider will slide automatically.
+Options to add Pause on hover. <a href="https://themefic.com/plugins/beaf/pro/#autoslide">Click here</a> for a quick preview.

+= On Scroll Slider =

+Slider will slide on Scroll (based on User Scrolling). <a href="https://themefic.com/plugins/beaf/pro/#onscroll">Click here</a> for a quick preview.

+= Change Read More text =

-* **Change Read More text:** By default, the button is "Read More".
+By default, the button is "Read More".
 You can change it to whatever text you want.

+= Disable slider handle =

-* **Disable slider handle:** You can easily disable slider handle.
+You can easily disable slider handle.

+= Coming Soon on Pro =

-* More Preview Styles (Coming soon)
+* More Preview Styles
-* Customizable handle color and width (Coming soon)
+* Customizable handle color and width
-* Define Any Initial Position for Your Slider (Coming soon)
 * Customizable Background
-* Overlay Color (Normal Color and Linear/Radial Gradient) (Coming soon)
+* Overlay Color (Normal Color and Linear/Radial Gradient)
-* Compare more than two images (Coming soon)
+* Compare more than two images

 > <strong><a href="https://themefic.com/plugins/beaf/pro" target="_blank">View Pro Version</a></strong>